sminatos/FDModBiotCyl.jl/samples_borehole/README.md

 - The field parameters located at `z=0` are `tzz`, `trr`, `tpp`, `pf`, `vr`, and `vfr`.

 ## FD Main Loop
 The function `main_loop!` in the sample files in `/samples_borehole` calculates FD using given material parameters.
 It then populates a receiver response matrix (e.g., `rec_vz`).
 It may require modifying the main loop according to a source type (e.g., body force in `z` or `r` direction) and a receiver type (e.g., `pf` or `vz`) desired in your simulation.
 The calculation sequence in the loop is as follows.
-Additional complexities compared to `main_loop!` in the sample files in `/samples` (see [manual for /samples](/doc/manual_samples.md)) are due to the presence of acoustic, elastic, and poroelastic domains.
+Additional complexities compared to `main_loop!` in the sample files in `/samples` (see [/samples](/samples)) are due to the presence of acoustic, elastic, and poroelastic domains.
 1. Updating velocity field (main computation region and PML region)
 2. Applying boundary conditions at the left (`r=0`) and the right (`r=R`) boundaries for the velocity field
   - [when Acoustic-Poroelastic-Elastic coupled media] Applying the boundary condition at the borehole wall (open-pore condition at the acoustic-poroelastic boundary).
 Only a vertical borehole wall is supported.